MarkusRosen/markusrosen.github.io/_posts/2020-01-22-create-maps-with-python.md

 ## Use more specific symbols as map markers

 If you want to change the markers in the map to more sophisticated ones, you could also use Font Awesome.
 Download the font from here and save it to `/resources/`.
-Edit the `symbols` dict to add symbols that might fit your subject, a cheat sheet for the unicode characters can be found on [the fontawesome website](https://fontawesome.com/cheatsheet).
-Just add a `\u` to any of the unicode characters.
+Edit the `symbols` dict to add symbols that might fit your subject, a cheat sheet for the Unicode characters you can find on [the fontawesome website](https://fontawesome.com/cheatsheet).
+Just add a `\u` to any of the Unicode characters.
 {% highlight python %}
 fp = FontProperties(fname=r"./resources/Font Awesome 5 Free-Solid-900.otf")